Updated: Oct 28, 2021

 When I was in my 20s, recovering from a spinal surgery that had failed to relieve two years of back pain, my mother gave me a book by a Dr. John Sarno.
-The title was Healing Back Pain: The Mind-Body Connection.
+The title was Mind Over Back Pain.
 I was enraged.
 I assumed she was suggesting it was "all in my head."
 As any sane person with chronic pain would, I threw the book across the room.
 But the idea that my thoughts and feelings could affect pain stuck with me.

 It wasn't until about 20 years later that I revisited the idea, still experiencing pain after three additional surgeries.
 I began working with a Somatic Experiencing practitioner.
 She helped me learn to listen to and respect the messages my body was sending me, rather than deny, hide, and override them, as I had done for two decades.
 I worked with several different integrative medicine doctors who viewed chronic pain more holistically.
 I had believed that the problem was in my back and therefore the solution had to come from fixing my back.
 But physiological approaches - surgery, physical therapy, exercise, chiropractic and massage therapy had not helped.
 In many cases they made it worse.
 My energy level was unusually low for an otherwise healthy woman in her mid-40s.
 And I had developed GI symptoms which were diagnosed as IBS when nothing showed up on any tests.
 Those symptoms too resisted all conventional medical treatment, as well as every conceivable diet and lifestyle change.

 In those years I also became a health coach.
 I was naturally drawn to working with clients with chronic pain and illness.
 I threw myself into the research on the stress response, the inflammatory response, the autonomic nervous system, and the gut brain axis.
 And, I developed a Buddhist meditation practice.
 When I was able to calm my mind, it helped to calm my body.